djcopley/QuineMcCluskey/README.md

 # QuineMcCluskey
 A digital logic simplification program.
+A work in progress...